What is laser-induced breakdown spectroscopy (LIBS)?

 - Broad elemental coverage, including lighter elements, such as H, Be, Li, C, N, O, Na, and Mg

 - Versatile sampling protocols that include fast raster of the sample surface and depth profiling

 - Thin-sample analysis without the worry of the substrate interference

 LIBS for Material Analysis

-This virtually non-destructive spectral analysis method has valuable applications across numerous physical science fields, including determination of defects in glass, distribution of lithium, manganese, nickel and other elements in lithium-ion batteries, depth analysis of different layers and fast analysis of the element content in samples.
+This virtually non-destructive spectral analysis method has valuable applications across numerous physical science fields, including identification of defects in glass, distribution of lithium, manganese, nickel and other elements in lithium-ion batteries, depth analysis of different layers, and fast analysis of the element content in samples.

 A typical detection limit of LIBS for heavy metallic elements is in the low-PPM range.
 LIBS is applicable to a wide range of sample matrices that include metals, semiconductors, glasses, biological tissues, insulators, plastics, soils, plants, soils, thin-paint coating, and electronic materials.

 LIBS Analysis Method

 LIBS is a type of atomic emission spectroscopy which uses a highly energetic laser pulse as the excitation source.
 The laser is focused to form a plasma of the material to be analyzed.
 Spectral analysis of the plasma emission created yields a fingerprint of the elemental composition of the sample.

 LIBS has an interesting analysis method.
 First, a laser beam is focused on the surface of the material to be analyzed.
-The temperature at the focus point reaches 20,000-40,000°C, at which point the material becomes plasma and emits light which wavelength distribution is dependent on the material (the so-called fingerprint of the elemental composition of the sample).
+The temperature at the focus point reaches 20,000-40,000°C, at which point the material becomes plasma and emits light which wavelength distribution is dependent on the material (known as the ‘fingerprint’ of the elemental composition of the sample).

-The emitted light is collected by the fiber optics and enters the spectrometer which then disperses the light and produces a spectrum according to its wavelength component.
+The emitted light is collected by the fibre optics and enters the spectrometer, which then disperses the light and produces a spectrum according to its wavelength component.
 The sampled material is analyzed by comparing the sampled dispersed light to a given chemical element’s spectrum.

-The laser’s typical frequency can generate 300-500 spectra. this enables a full analysis result every three to five minutes, which makes it a very fast and reliable method of analysis.
+The laser’s typical frequency can generate 300-500 spectra.
+This enables a full analysis result every three to five minutes, making it a very fast and reliable method of analysis.